walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
-* Make the main program identify different kinds of lines by prefix and color them accordingly.
-Use the same color scheme as `git`.
 * Make the main program identify blocks of lines that have been replaced by another block of lines.
 * Refine each pair of blocks, make sure both added characters and